GusFors/1dv610-l3/README.md

 $this->dbConnection = mysqli_connect($server, $dbusername, $dbpassword, $db);
 ```
-(It is recommended to load these variables from either a gitignored class file or your local environment variables).
+(It is recommended to load these variables from either a gitignored file or your local environment variables).
-* Go to localhost/YOUR_FOLDER_IN_HTDOCS.php
+* Go to localhost/YOUR_FOLDER_IN_HTDOCS.php in your browser of choice.

 <br>